Photos of beautiful and unusual guitars that I have owned or worked on.

 Month and Year of manufacture is ink-stamped (quite small!) inside the Archtop models, on the inside face of the backplate, directly beneath and visible through either (or often both) soundhole(s).
 It is usually very faded and faint, and hard to locate and read - try using a very bright torch!

-Earliest known black example, dated OKT 56
+Earliest known black 'Elvis Model", dated OKT 56

 Isana Archtop Guitar